Key Points

 RELATED: PUGH MATRIX VS. ANALYTICAL HIERARCHY PROCESS

-Why is the Pugh Matrix important to understand?
+Why Is the Pugh Matrix Important to Understand?

-It’s important for you to select the desired outcomes so you can focus your improvement ideas on the correct things.
+You need to select the desired outcomes so you can focus your improvement ideas on the correct things.

-All evaluation criteria are not equal in their impact of improving the process.You need to assess the degree that you weigh each one.
+All evaluation criteria are not equal in their impact on improving the process.
+You need to assess the degree to which you weigh each one.

 By building a synthesized solution from the best of the alternatives, you will likely come up with your optimal improvement idea.

-An industry example of a Pugh Matrix
+An Industry Example of a Pugh Matrix

 A hospital system was trying to decide on a new vendor for some of their critical PPE supplies.
 They weren’t sure whether their current vendor was the best one in the marketplace.
-They determined the criteria that they wanted to use to compare three other vendors with the current one.
+It also determined the criteria that they wanted to use to compare three other vendors with the current one.
 They also weighted the various criteria and ranked them against the importance of the criteria.

 Using the Pugh Matrix, they decided on the vendor that most satisfied their criteria.
 But they didn’t stop there.
-They used the best of each criteria and created a new set of requirements for their RFPs going forward.
+They used the best of each criterion and created a new set of requirements for their RFPs going forward.
 Below is what their matrix looked like.

 Pugh Matrix example chart